-OSI Crew Leadership for Trails: Through classroom sessions, field exercises and role-playing, you'll learn and practice construction and maintenance of sustainable trails, leadership strategies and techniques, tool use, and safety.
+OSI Crew Leadership for Trails: Through pre-workshop preparation online, classroom sessions, field exercises and role-playing, you'll learn and practice construction and maintenance of sustainable trails, leadership strategies and techniques, tool use, and safety.
 All trainees will receive a crew leader manual, a set of quick reference cards, and other materials that make for a successful and fun experience.
 All training topics are directly applicable to any nonprofit, agency, trail maintenance, or construction project!
 This workshop is ideal for those who have prior crew leadership or trail project experience.

 OSI Crew Leader Instructor Training: Kickstart your outdoor career!
-Learn to teach participants the OSI curriculum and lesson plans to be able to successfully lead the Crew Leadership for Trails course.
+Learn to teach participants the OSI curriculum and lesson plans to be able to successfully lead the Crew Leadership for Trails or Ecological Restoration course.
 All trainees will receive an instructor manual, copies of the Recommended Trail Terminology for Colorado, and other teaching tools.
 This workshop is recommended for individuals who have previously completed an OSI Crew Leadership for Trails workshop or who have significant experience in volunteer leadership and land stewardship.
 Participants must be crew leaders with VOC, an equivalent agency, or have significant field experience.